General information about the Privacy Act and the APPs can also be found on the Office of the Australian Information Commissioner's website.

 This information is used for the purposes of statistical analysis, system administration, monitoring of our website security, customisation of our website to user needs, evaluation, research, and development.

-We don't collect your personal information if you only browse this website.
 We won't try to identify you unless there's an investigation, for example if a law enforcement agency issues a warrant or subpoena.
 Your personal Information will be disclosed to third parties only if it's required or authorised by law.

 Any information logged is stored securely, and archived for a period of at least 12 months and possibly up to seven years.